The EU has mandated that all plastic packaging will need to be reusable or recyclable by 2030.

 Perhaps the simplest way of reducing the amount of plastic waste is by reducing the amount of plastic used, removing it entirely or making the packaging reusable.

 - Carlsberg has reduced its plastic usage by 76% by replacing its bulky plastic rings on its Carlsberg Export six pack, with ‘Snap pack’, a glue that bonds the cans together.
+This is set to be replicated by Britain’s two most popular beer brands, Budweiser and Stella Artois, as they commit to removing plastic from all canned products by the end of 2020, eliminating 250 tonnes of plastic rings annually.

 - Tesco has removed all plastic packaging from over 40 fruit and vegetable products as a trial in two Tesco extra stores to see if consumers are happy buying items without packaging.
+All of the major supermarkets in the UK have committed to reducing single use plastic, with Greenpeace publishing an annual rankings.

 Why do companies still use plastic packaging?